Rizq0/museum-curator/README.md

 ## Usage

-1. Browse the both the harvard and cleveland galleries to explore artworks.
+1. Browse both the harvard and cleveland galleries to explore artworks.
 2. Click on artworks to see a more detailed view.
 3. Add artworks to your collections.
 4. Delete artworks from your collections.
-5. Create, edit and delete a personal collection.
+5. Create, edit, and delete a personal collection.
 6. View individual collections with all the added artworks.

 ## Development